 If you’re looking to start an online handmade business, you need a good eCommerce platform.
 And while there are many options out there, each has its quirks, benefits, and transaction fees that you need to consider.

-So, if you are looking for the best marketplace for your goods, here is a look at some selections: Etsy vs. Shopify vs. Big Cartel vs. Storenvy vs. Tictail.
+So, if you are looking for the best marketplace for your goods, here is a look at some selections: Shopify Fees vs. Etsy Fees vs. Big Cartel vs. Storenvy vs. Tictail Fees.

 Everything hip is happening at Etsy — arguably the world’s biggest host for small handmade business owners.
-Etsy is most compared to Shopify.
+Etsy is best compared to Shopify.
 However, Shopify and Etsy can surely complement each other.

 It is known to be simple, transparent, and secure, and it boasts of automatic deposits, seller protection, and safe transactions.

 If you compare Shopify vs. Etsy pricing, Shopify is more likely to be expensive.
 However, because of transaction costs, Etsy may be more costly in the long term.
 Etsy sellers must determine how many goods they can sell online.

 With Etsy being one of the most popular platforms for selling handcrafted goods, you don’t have to worry about it closing up shop anytime soon.
 And if your E-commerce website isn’t generating enough revenue, putting your products on Etsy could be a terrific method to boost sales, and this could be one of the advantages of Etsy.